DefinetlyNotAI/Logicytics/README.md

 ### Want to create your own mod?

-Check out the [contributing guidlines](CONTRIBUTING.md) file for more info, as well as the [wiki guidelines](https://github.com/DefinetlyNotAI/Logicytics/wiki/5-Contribution-Guidelines) for more info
+Check out the [contributing guidlines](CONTRIBUTING.md) file for more info, as well as the [wiki guidelines](https://github.com/DefinetlyNotAI/Logicytics/wiki/5-How-to-Contribute) for more info
+Tips and tricks of the given modules/API's can be found [here](https://github.com/DefinetlyNotAI/Logicytics/wiki/6-Code-tips-and-tricks) too!

 > [!IMPORTANT]
-> Always adhere to the [coding standards](https://github.com/DefinetlyNotAI/Logicytics/wiki/6-Coding-Standards) of Logicytics!
+> Always adhere to the [coding standards](https://github.com/DefinetlyNotAI/Logicytics/wiki/7-Advanced-Coding-Standards) of Logicytics!

 ## 🌟 Conclusion 🌟